sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 .. admonition:: Note

-   Please note that while annotations for test code have been deprecated and support for them will be removed in PHPUnit 12, the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations have not been deprecated and support for them will not be removed.
+   Please note that while annotations in code comments in test code have been deprecated and support for them will be removed in PHPUnit 12, the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations in code comments in production code have not been deprecated and support for them will not be removed.